 If Jewish festivals are ranked by importance, Tu B’Av comes somewhere very near the bottom.
-In fact, most Jews (in the UK at least) have probably never heard of it.
+In fact, most Jews (in the UK at least) have probably never even heard of it.
 Which is a shame, as it is a good excuse for some summer fun and romance!

 When the Jewish Temple stood in Jerusalem, the day marked the beginning of the grape harvest.
 The Talmud states that the unmarried girls of Jerusalem would wear white dresses and go out and dance in the vineyards.
 The young single men would follow and hope to find a bride.
 Hence, the day is connected with love and romance, but there is more to it than that.